Modwheelmood: History

 Subsequently, much of Enemies & Immigrants was conceived and recorded by Alessandro Cortini "in hotel rooms across the world" while touring with Nine Inch Nails throughout 2005 to 2006 in support of their 2005 album With Teeth.
 However, it is important to note that Hillström has made equal contribution to the EP.
 He has stated that there are "decidedly more acoustics on this EP than their first," to create "more of a lush, earthly, percussive sound."
 In addition, Hillström adds that the EP was conceived with the objective of "making music that meant something to us."
 The release of Enemies & Immigrants was followed by a West Coast tour of the U.S. with Mellowdrone and Monsters Are Waiting.
 While Enemies & Immigrants was released on Buddyhead Records, Modwheelmood is currently unsigned to a record label.

 Recently, Modwheelmood released the EP Pearls to Pigs, Vol. 1 as a digital-only release on the December 25, 2007.
 This was followed by the digital release of Pearls to Pigs, Vol. 2 in February 2008.
 The next release, Pearls to Pigs, Vol.3, was released in July 2008, after problems with mixing and mastering caused it to be delayed.
 In addition, Modwheelmood have remixed Nine Inch Nails' "The Great Destroyer", which appears on the remix album Year Zero Remixed. and Ladytron's song "Ghosts" from their latest album Velocifero.
 The remix appeared on the Ghost single.

 In 2008, Modwheelmood remixed "Adore Adore" and "Beautiful Lie" of South-African artist Yoav, for the EP Charmed and Rearranged.

 In 2008, on December 13, Alessandro left Nine Inch Nails after 4 years in the band.
 On the Modwheelmood website, he explains that he left the band to "move onto new things," showing his ambition to make something new with Modwheelmood.

 Beginning in June 2009, coinciding with their West Coast tour, Modwheelmood released Pearls to Pigs physically as a CD, limited-edition vinyl, and on download cards sold at concerts.
 The new version of Pearls to Pigs includes an extra track, "Happily Delayed", and new accompanying artwork.
 The digital download of the 2009 version of the album also includes demos and b-sides ("betas") of the tracks included on Pearls to Pigs and an accompanying PDF with artwork and the bits from the band members about the genesis' and recording of each track on the album.

 Influences

 Both Cortini and Hillström have had influences which have underpinned their musical decisions and concepts.
-Cortini was encouraged by his family at an early age to develop an interest in music, and prominent influences of his include The Beatles, Cat Stevens, Francesco De Gregori, Depeche Mode, Alva Noto and Brian Eno.
+Cortini was encouraged by his family at an early age to develop an interest in music, and prominent influences of his include the Beatles, Cat Stevens, Francesco De Gregori, Depeche Mode, Alva Noto and Brian Eno.
 Hillström began developing an interest for music and composition by "playing saxophone in jazz orchestras in the afternoon and learning Iron Maiden riffs in the evening" and by moving to the U.S. to satisfy his "desire to play music for a living."
-Hillström's guitar playing style has been compared to that of Radiohead guitarist Jonny Greenwood.